matthew-william-lock/Volumetric-Image-Manipulation-Tool/readme.md

 | :------------------------ | :-------------|
 | -d i j output_file_name | difference imaging mage on images i and j where output_file_name = i-j
 | -x i output_file_name | image extraction of image i in set to output_file_name
+| -g i output_file_name | slice extraction of row i from all the images in the set to output_file_name

+Note: All output images are written to bin file